CarlVinggaard/Galactica--The-Interplanetary-Space-Travel-Agency/README.md

     3. Use the link provided to access the website

 - Local deployment:

+    If you want to deploy this project on your own local computer, do the following:

         1. Clone the git repository with the command: git clone https://github.com/CarlVinggaard/Galactica--The-Interplanetary-Space-Travel-Agency.git.
         2. This will create a folder where the files can be accessed.

 The development and deployment versions are identical.